v6d-io/v6d/docs/tutorials/kubernetes/using-vineyard-operator.rst

         namespace/vineyard-system created

-The operator needs a certificate created by cert-manager for webhook(https), and the cert-manager is a sub chart of the vineyard operator chart.
-Also, the Vineyard CRDs、Controllers、Webhooks and Scheduler are packaged by `helm`_, you could deploy all resources as follows.
+The Vineyard CRDs、Controllers、Webhooks and Scheduler are packaged by `helm`_, you could deploy all resources as follows.

 .. note::